bitjungle/openenigma/README.md

 The source code for the S&T GeoTronics Enigma Mark 4 IP Kit Plugged has been modified to output debug info over serial communication (via USB).
-It can also be set to emulate the Enigma M3.
-To switch between M4 mode, M4 double stepping mode and M3 mode, use the upper left function key.
+It can also be set to emulate the Enigma M3 and Norenigma.

+To switch between Enigma M4 mode, M4 double stepping mode, M3 mode and Norenigma mode, use the upper left function key.
 See the source code for additional documentation.

 ## Release Notes